hvieira/robot_movement_simulator/README.md

 - Going from x -> x + 1 is in the easterly direction, and y -> y + 1 is in the northerly
 direction. i.e. (0, 0) represents the south-west corner of the grid

-## To be decided
-- Changing a robot direction when it's lost should be a no-op?
-  For now, will consider that the robot can still change directions
-- Can a robot be recovered from lost state?
-  For now, will not consider such scenarios

 ## Input format